-Olympic Committee: The National organisation recognised by the International Olympic Committee. term National Olympic Committee shall also The the National Sport Confederation in those include countries where the National Sport Confederation Olympic National typical Committee assumes responsibilities in the anti-doping area.
+Olympic Committee: The organisation recognised by the International Olympic Committee.
+National Olympic Committee shall the National Sport Confederation in include countries where the National Sport Confederation typical National Olympic responsibilities in the anti-doping area.

 No Fault or Negligence: The Athlete or other Person's establishing that he or she did not know or suspect, and could not reasonably have known or suspected even with the exercise of utmost caution, that he or she had Used or been administered the Prohibited Substance or Prohibited Method or otherwise violated an anti-doping rule.
 Except in the case of a Minor, for any violation of Article 2.1, the Athlete must also establish how the Prohibited Substance entered his or her system.